eliranwong/MP3_ChineseUnionVersion_cantonese/README.md

 # Integration into Unique Bible App

 These files will also be integrated into Unique Bible App audio bible features.

+If you want to download these files for use in Unique Bible App:

+1) create a folder named "CUV" in directory "UniqueBible/music"
+2) download zip files from this repository
+3) unzip all files in the folder "UniqueBible/music/CUV"

 Read more at: https://github.com/eliranwong/UniqueBible